 MORE CHILDREN & POLLY’S GRANDMOTHER DIES

 On 18th February 1872, when Polly was eight years old, another daughter was born who was named FANNY but she again died in infancy on 22nd April.
 The following year, 1873, twin girls were born.
-Richard and Mary gave these girls the same names as their recently deceased daughters LOUISA & FANNY but like their namesakes, these twins also died.
+Richard and Mary gave these girls the same names as their recently deceased daughters LOUISA & FANNY but like their namesakes, these twins also died in March 1873.
 Around this period another boy was born but he also subsequently died in infancy.
 He was named RICHARD after his father.

 In June 1874 Polly’s paternal grandmother, Sarah Shellaker (née Esther), died aged eighty years.
 She was buried in Tugby churchyard alongside the graves of her granddaughters Fanny & Louisa and the twins of the same names.
 Polly was nine years old when her paternal grandmother died and when she was twelve her mother gave birth to another son, born on 19th October 1876, he has named JOHN RICHARD but he lived for only seventeen months before dying on 6th February 1878.
 At this time Polly has one surviving brother, William and four sisters; one of whom was older, Sarah,and two were younger, Emma and Elizabeth.